-The Cadets expressed that their desire to outfit the corps in the Showstopper this year was for its ability to handle "outstanding wear and tear."
-We've redesigned the sole for this purpose.
+Sported this year by the Madison Scouts, this shoe boasts formality and style.
+The Showstopper is capable of handling “outstanding wear and tear.”
+We’ve redesigned the sole for this purpose.
 It provides superior grip on the field and has a reinforced toe box to reduce wear from high intensity movement.
-And although this shoe looks the black tie part, the soft upper is designed with moisture-wicking material so performers don't have to experience the suffocation of traditional dress shoes on the field or the stage.
+And although this shoe looks the black tie part, the soft upper is designed with moisture-wicking material so performers don’t have to experience the suffocation of traditional dress shoes on the field or the stage.

 The 2018 shoe of champions!
 Sported in 2019 by Santa Clara Vanguard, the Cavaliers, The Bluecoats, and The Mandarins, these shoes have been turning heads and making statements for 18 years.
 Stepping onto the footwear stage in 2001, the MTX was our flagship shoe; the shoe that changed the industry.

 The MTX is the SUV of shoes.
 Designed for the long haul, they brag comfort and durability while looking formal.
 It offers optimal grip in the sole functioning like a directional tread design on a tire.
 The heel is designed to support rapid acceleration on step offs and stability when placing the heel.
 So whether you are marching halftime or hauling at 160 BPM, you can be sure that your feet will be protected and comfortable.

 How do you know if this shoe is right for you?
 For starters, the MTX displays a formal architecture that looks like a dress shoe.
-The 2018 Bluecoats wore this shoe for just that reason: the stitch pattern and overall architecture of the MTX best matched the suit look the corps sported this year.
 Further, the MTX is the premier marching shoe for a traditional style, making it the best choice for parades and marching-dominant field shows.
 As previously stated, the PowerBlok heel absorbs the impact of heel strikes and rebounds for rapid accelerations.
 The ankle collar is padded as well to prevent against rubbing and blisters.
 Whether you are moving forward, back, left, or right, this shoe supports you in all the right places.